jbrande/PHSX815_HW13/README.md

 Random.py has been modified to sample numbers from a categorical distribution with given probabilities.

 After the dice are rolled, and the output saved to a file, the user can then plot the results of the simulations with python/DicePlot.py.
-This takes three input parameters:
+This takes two input parameters:

 -input:     (mandatory) the name of the file which holds the rolled dice data"